freedomofpress/securedrop-client/app/architecture.md

     FailedDecryptionRetryable --> DecryptionInProgress: retry
 ```

-On retryable failures, the encrypted data is preserved on disk so the download doesn't need to be repeated.
-After 6 retries, items enter the terminal failure state.
+On retryable decryption failures, the encrypted data is preserved on disk so the download doesn't need to be repeated.
+Downloads are also progressively streamed so that incremental progress can be retried and resumed.
+After 6 retries, items enter the terminal failure state and are removed from the queue.

 ## Server Sync